prof-rossetti/georgetown-opim-557-201803/notes/visual-basic/functions/notes.md

 ## Functions

-In Visual Basic, "functions" are specific kinds of procedures which are responsible for returning some result.
+In Visual Basic, a [Function](https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/language-features/procedures/function-procedures) is a specific kind of procedure which is responsible for returning some value.

-Whereas the responsibility of a sub-procedure can be to perform some action (like display a message box), the responsibility of a function is to pass back, or "return", a resulting value.

 ### Defining Functions